 How is Hispanic Federation Helping?

-Para La Naturaleza (Humacao and Ponce)
+Para La Naturaleza (Humacao and Vieques)

 Para la Naturaleza knows the critical importance of powering and sustaining community centers that Puerto Ricans can turn to in a crisis.
 With support from HF, Para la Naturaleza is outfitting two community centers with solar panels and storage batteries.
 Para la Naturaleza’s goal, in partnership with Resilient Power PR, is to power 100 community centers with solar energy.

 Instituto Nueva Escuela (Patillas, Barranquitas and Humacao)